Mercedes-Benz W116: History

-The 'new' S-class generation development began in 1966, which was only a year after the launch of the W108/09.
-This was the first Mercedes saloon to feature the brand new corporate styling theme which was to be continued until 1993 when the 190 was discontinued.
-The design, finalized in December 1969 was a dramatic leap forward, with more masculine lines that combined to create an elegant and sporty character.
-The basic design concept carried through the themes originally introduced on the R107 SL-Class roadster, especially the front and rear lights.
-As for the SL, the W116 received the ridged lamp covers which kept dirt accumulation at bay; this was to remain a Mercedes-Benz design theme into the 21st century.
+The W116's development began in 1966, which was only a year after the launch of the W108/09.
+This was the first Mercedes-Benz sedan to feature the brand-new corporate styling theme, which endured until 1993, when the 190 was discontinued.
+The design, finalized in December 1969, was a dramatic leap forward, with more masculine lines that combined to create an elegant and sporty character.
+The basic design concept continued the themes originally introduced on the R107 SL-Class roadster, especially the front and rear lights.
+As with the SL, the W116 received the ridged lamp covers which kept dirt accumulation at bay; this was to remain a Mercedes-Benz design theme into the 21st century.
 The W116 was Friedrich Geiger's last design for Mercedes-Benz; his career had started with the Mercedes-Benz 500K in 1933.

-The car was presented in September 1972.
+The W116 was presented in September 1972.
 The model range initially included two versions of the M110 engine (straight-six with 2746 cc displacement) — the 280 S (using a Solex carburetor) and the 280 SE (using Bosch D-Jetronic injection), plus the 350 SE, powered by the M116 engine (V8 with 3499 cc displacement).
 After the 1973 oil crisis, a long-wheelbase 280 SEL was added to the model range.

-The larger 4.5-litre M117 V8 engines were developed in response to the US emission regulations and initially fitted to 350 SL and 350 SLC for the US market in 1972, which was renamed as 450 SL and 450 SLC in 1973.
-Mercedes-Benz introduced 450 SE and 450 SEL for both US and international markets in 1973.
-The 4.5-litre models were available with three-speed automatic gearboxes only while the models with smaller 3.5-litre V8 engine could be ordered with four-speed (and later five-speed) manual gearbox.
-The 450 SE and 450 SEL received a plusher interior with velour or leather seats rather than the checkered cloth of the lesser models.
+The larger 4.5-litre M117 V8 engines were developed in response to US emission regulations and initially fitted to the 350 SL and 350 SLC for the US market in 1972, which were renamed as the 450 SL and 450 SLC in 1973.
+Mercedes-Benz introduced the 450SE and 450SEL for both US and international markets in 1973.
+The 4.5-litre models were available with three-speed automatic gearboxes only, while the models with smaller 3.5-litre V8 engine could be ordered with a four-speed (and later five-speed) manual gearbox.
+The 450 SE and 450 SEL received a plusher interior, with velour or leather seats rather than the checkered cloth of the lesser models.
 The door cards had the velour or leather inserts.